Madison County Sports

 News for You

-The other ten members of the Board include: Donna Lovell, secretary; John Hamilton, treasurer; John Lovell, historian; Jack Frost, founder; Lee Browder, Eugene Estelle, Hubert Broaddus, Karen Kenezvich, Sylvia Powell, and Keith Taylor
+The other members of the Board include: Donna Lovell, secretary; John Hamilton, treasurer; John Lovell, historian; Jack Frost, founder; Karl Park, Bill Clouse, Jane Clouse, Eugene Estelle, Karen Knezevich, Sylvia Powell, Keith Taylor, and Beverly Dezarn.

 The Board is also accepting sponsorships from individuals and businesses to help support the Madison County Sports Hall of Fame.
 Three levels have been established and each level affords a package of benefits which include banquet tickets, a listing on the website, and a listing in the banquet program.
 The levels include: MVP Club ($500), All-Star Club ($250), and Fan Club ($100).